TALlama/calville/characters/jonah.md

 ## Background

 Chancellor Meyer has held his office for less than a year, but has been at Cal for more than two decades, first as a student, then a professor.
+He met and married Ada Meyer while both were teaching at the school.
 His daughter Chava enrolled the year after his chancellorship began.

 ## Recent History